jtangelder/remote.js/README.md

 #### Private - Remote to Receiver
 1 or more remotes to a private receiver.
 Remotes need to type in the unique code the receiver gets.
-The receiver also can send data to the remotes.
+All clients can send data around.
 The receiver key should become the channel key.

 Use case: Let users interact with the PC and control it with their devices, like controlling a presentation.